meleu/hascheevos/README.md

 # hascheevos
-A way to check if you ROM is OK for RetroAchievements.
+A way to check if your ROM is OK for RetroAchievements.

 ## installing